 We are a mental health care company dedicated to accelerating patient access to evidence-based innovation in mental health.
 We are motivated by the need to find better ways to help and empower people suffering with mental health challenges who are not helped by existing therapies, and are pioneering the development of a new model of psilocybin therapy, in which psilocybin is administered in conjunction with psychological support.
-Our initial focus is on treatment-resistant depression, or

-TRD, a subset of major depressive disorder, or MDD, comprising patients who are inadequately served by the current treatment paradigm.
+Our initial focus is on treatment-resistant depression, or TRD, a subset of major depressive disorder, or MDD, comprising patients who are inadequately served by the current treatment paradigm.
 Early signals from academic studies, using formulations of psilocybin not developed by us, have shown that psilocybin therapy may have the potential to improve outcomes for patients suffering with TRD, with rapid reductions in depression symptoms and effects lasting up to six months, after administration of a single high dose.
 We have developed a proprietary, high-purity polymorphic crystalline formulation of psilocybin, COMP360.
-In 2019, we completed a Phase I clinical trial administering COMP360, along with psychological support, to 89 healthy volunteers.
-In this trial, we observed that COMP360 was generally well-tolerated and supported continued progression of Phase IIb studies.
-On November 9, 2021, we announced positive topline results from our Phase IIb clinical trial evaluating COMP360 in conjunction with psychological support for the treatment of treatment-resistant depression.
-This is the largest, randomized, controlled, double-blind psilocybin therapy clinical trial ever completed.
-The topline results from the 233-participant trial showed a rapid and sustained response for patients receiving a single dose of COMP360 psilocybin with psychological support.
-The trial achieved its primary endpoint for the highest dose, with a 25mg dose of COMP360 demonstrating a statistically significant (p<0.001) and clinically relevant reduction in depressive symptom severity after three weeks compared with the COMP360 1mg arm.
-We believe that COMP360 psilocybin therapy - combining COMP360 psilocybin with psychological support from specially trained therapists - could offer a new approach to depression care.
-We anticipate the initiation of a Phase III program in 2022.
+In 2019, we completed a Phase I clinical trial administering COMP360, along with psychological support, to 89 healthy volunteers, the largest randomized controlled trial with psilocybin therapy to date.
+In this trial, we observed that COMP360 was generally well-tolerated.
+We are currently evaluating COMP360 in conjunction with psychological support, in a Phase IIb trial and we plan to report data from this trial in late 2021